xpqz/cultivations/_sources/Intro.md

 The following compilation is an attempt to reformat the APL Cultivations into a more accessible format, expand on some of the examples and generally improve the signal-to-noise ratio.

+If you find this useful, please consider starring the [github repo](https://github.com/xpqz/cultivations).

 Attribution: [APLWiki](https://aplwiki.com)